When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Video of hiking in the snow

-Difficulties of hiking in the snow.
+Difficulties of hiking in snow.
 In the video, we hike around Black Pond (Czarny Staw Gąsienicowy) and Kasprowy in sunny clips

-Advice for snow hiking
+Advices for snow hiking:

 - Always check avalanche alerts: lawiny.topr.pl